msoneri/msoneri/README.md

-I'm interested in web development, cybersecurity and IoT.
+I'm interested in web development, cybersecurity, ML and IoT.